Vesey Hamilton: Senior command

 Promoted to rear admiral on 27 September 1877, Hamilton was appointed Director of Naval Ordnance at the Admiralty in 1878.
 He was given command of the Coast of Ireland Station in 1880 and, having been promoted to vice admiral on 17 February 1884, he became commander-in-chief of China Station in September 1885; he took his fleet into Vladivostok harbour the following year and gave the Russians a surprise.
 He was advanced to Knight Commander of the Order of the Bath on 21 June 1887 and promoted to full admiral on 18 October 1887.

 Hamilton went on to be Second Naval Lord in December 1888, and First Naval Lord in July 1889.
 In that role he was primarily concerned with implementing the recommendations contained in a report on the disposition of the ships of the Royal Navy many of which were unarmoured and together incapable of meeting the combined threat from any two of the other naval powers ("the Two-power Standard"): these recommendations had been enshrined in the Naval Defence Act 1889.
 He became President of the Royal Naval Collega at Greenwich, in September 1891 and retired from the Navy in May 1894.
 He was advanced to Knight Grand Cross of the Order of the Bath on 25 May 1895.

 In retirement he wrote Naval Administration; The Constitution, Character, and Functions of the Board of Admiralty, and of the Civil Departments It Directs.
 He died at his home in Chalfont St Peter in Buckinghamshire on 17 September 1912, and is buried at Eltham in South London.

 Family

-In 1862 Hamilton married he Julia Frances Delmé Murray; they had two sons and two daughters.
+In 1862, Hamilton married Julia Frances Delmé Murray; they had two sons and two daughters.
 William John Warburton Hamilton was his eldest brother.